Azure-Samples/MLOpsDatabricks/docs/setup-cloud-infrastructure.md

 - Click Continue
 - You will be able to see the YAML code that defines the pipeline.
-Make sure to update the following values:
+Please note the following variables:
   - `baseName`: this will be used as a prefix for naming all the created resources.
 It is recommended to change to something unique to your contex.
+  - `location`: the location to deploy all the resources.
-  - `azureSubscription`: use the name you gave to your Azure Resource Manager connection on [step 2](#02---Set-up-the-integration-between-Azure-DevOps-and-Azure).
+  - `azuresub`: use the name you gave to your Azure Resource Manager connection on [step 2](#02---Set-up-the-integration-between-Azure-DevOps-and-Azure).

+> If you want, you can override these values later.
+To do that,
+> create these variables at the designer, but giving the `override` suffix
+> to it.
+If there's a variable designer, this will override the variable
+> value defined on the YAML file.

 ![YAML code](images/iac/04-pipeline-review.png)